Disclose or Report

 - Reporting to Campus or local police may trigger a police investigation and may result in criminal proceedings.

-- If Campus Police receives a report they will also inform the Centre that a report of sexual violence has been made.
+- If Campus Safety receives a report they will also inform the Centre that a report of sexual violence has been made.

-- You can speak to the Centre, Campus Police or review this website to learn more about reporting to the police.
+- You can speak to the Centre, Campus Safety or review this website to learn more about reporting to the police.